Chillagma/dimension-engine-Chillagma-patch-1/README.md

 # Dimension Engine

-Modified from this which is a raycast engine.
+Modified from this which is a raycasting.

 https://github.com/andrew-lim/html5-raycast